RooieDirk/NmeaConverter_pi/flatpak/README.md

       $ flatpak install --user \
           https://opencpn.duckdns.org/opencpn/opencpn.flatpakref

-  - The radar plugin can now be built and installed using
+  - The nmeaconverter plugin can now be built and installed using

       $ make
       $ make install